tilk/yieldfsm/README.md

 |]
 ```

-In other words, the `let` statement is crucial to achieve Moore-style behavior.
+In other words, the `let` statement in the example `entoggle2` is crucial to achieve Moore-style behavior.

 This occurs often in typical automata, so YieldFSM has a special syntax for this.
-If you write a name of an input variable with a prime, it represents the value of this input before the last `yield`.
+If you write a name of an input variable with a prime (a *magic prime*), it represents the value of this input before the last `yield`.
 For example, the following code represents a Moore style toggling automaton.

 ```